CHEM3007 The Chemistry of Reactions

 - Level 3 elective

-- Typically this unit is assessed in the following ways: (1) final examination; (2) quizzes and/or assignments; and (3) laboratory.
+- Indicative assessments in this unit are as follows: (1) final examination; (2) ongoing assessment of four modules; and (3) six laboratory sessions.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.